iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Legendre Equation.md

 These Legendre Polynomials are normalized, meaning that $P_n(1) = 1$.

-And, one of the easier way, easier than the recusive series introduced above, is to use the Rodigue's Formula:
+And, one of the easier way, easier than the recursive series introduced above, is to use the Rodrigues Formula:

 $$
 \begin{aligned}